|

 Alternative Fuels - FuelEconomy.gov

-Alternative fuels are derived from sources other than petroleum.
-Most are produced domestically, reducing our dependence on imported oil, and some are derived from renewable sources.
+Alternative fuels are derived from resources other than petroleum.
+Some are produced domestically, reducing our dependence on imported oil, and some are derived from renewable sources.
 Often, they produce less pollution than gasoline or diesel.

 |